fevrcoding/fevrcoding.github.io/_posts/2016-10-07-reactjs-day.md

   img150: img/2016/10/reactjsday-150x150.png
 ---

 React is an open-source JavaScript library for creating user interfaces that aims to address challenges encountered in developing single-page applications.

 After a successful 2015 conference with over 200 atteendees, ReactJS Day is back!
 A full-day conference in english about the latest developments in the React world will take place on October 7, 2016 in the lovely city of Verona, Italy.

 Great speakers will talk about reactive/rx programming, performance, graphql vs falcor, immutable, universal, flow, jest/ava/tape/mocha testing, native android/win... and perhaps about javascript fatigue and semicolons ;-)

-## QUANDO
+## WHEN
-Mercoledì 27 ottobre 2016 dalle 19:00 alle 20:30
+Friday 7 October 2016 from 9:00 to 18:00

-## DOVE
+## WHERE
-Graffiti HUB – Via Legnago 126, 37121 Verona
+Hotel S.Marco – Via Baldassarre Longhena, 42, 37138 Verona